Reebeecka/Reebeecka/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my next project!
+- 🔭 I’m currently studying Front end Development
-- 🌱 I’m currently learning how to use JavaScript
-- 📫 How to reach me: JUSTE MESSAGE 😄